NickSmithSoftware/NickSmithSoftware/README.md

 I enjoy competition, overly object oriented robust code, golfing, eSports, puzzles, and programming languages with good error logging.

-In my free time I like building PC's and printing random things with my 3D printer and occasionally I fish or hunt with my family.
+In my free time I like building PCs and printing random things with my 3D printer.

 I love thrills even though I have a fear of heights so I try to visit theme parks as much as I can.